gurkanucar/english-examples/README.md

 **auxiliary** ⇒ spare, backup, assistant ⇒ The hospital has an **auxiliary** power system in case of blackout.

-**give me a chance to ......** ⇒ We use the collocation to give somone the chance (to do something) to say that we give someone an opportunity to do something ⇒ Give me a chance to redeem myself.
+**give me a chance to ......** ⇒ We use the collocation to give somone the chance (to do something) to say that we give someone an opportunity to do something ⇒ **Give me a chance to** redeem myself.

 **redeem** ⇒ to succeed or do something good after one has failed or done something bad / recover something ⇒ You can **redeem** the coupon at any store. / I give her the chance to **redeem** herself.

 **lawn** ⇒ green plants on the ground / grass ⇒ The dog is rolling on the **lawn*.***

-**walk a mile in someone’s shoes** ⇒ dont judge me before don’t know the details  ⇒ You should try walking a mile in my shoes.
+**walk a mile in someone’s shoes** ⇒ dont judge me before don’t know the details  ⇒ You should try **walking a mile in my shoes**.

 **intelligible** ⇒ capable of being understood or comprehended ⇒ The report needs to be **intelligible** to the client.

-**to throw some-one(thing) off / throw someone off the trail** ⇒ To misdirect some-one(thing) away from their point of pursuit, false information, confusing ⇒ A busy morning can throw off my entire daily schedule.
+**to throw some-one(thing) off / throw someone off the trail** ⇒ To misdirect some-one(thing) away from their point of pursuit, false information, confusing ⇒ A busy morning can **throw off** my entire daily schedule.

 **do you mind?** ⇒ usually in questions or in negative statements to ask for permission or to say something doesn’t annoy us. ⇒ Do you mind if I smoke? / Do you mind if I use Lombok?